hyperledger-labs/fabric-token-sdk/docs/zkat-dlog.md

 	IdemixCurveID math.CurveID
 	// IdemixIssuerPK is the public key of the issuer of the idemix scheme.
 	IdemixIssuerPK []byte
-	// Auditor is the public key of the auditor
+	// Auditor is the public key of the auditor.
 	Auditor []byte
 	// Issuers is a list of public keys of the entities that can issue tokens.
 	Issuers [][]byte